Red Velvet Crinkle Cookies

 Add milk and mix in on low speed just until combined.

 Fold in white chocolate chips with a spatula.
-The red velvet dough is thick and soft, so chilling is essential.
+The red velvet dough is soft and thick, so chilling is essential.

 Chill dough: Cover dough and chill in the refrigerator for 2 hours.
 Chilling the dough briefly develops flavor and helps the cookies hold their shape in the oven.